WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

     ![Import Dialog Box](./assets/L3T1S3-ImportArchive.jpg)

 - In the *Import Projects from Folder or Archive* dialog box, select the *Archive* button at the top of the box, then navigate to where you downloaded the example application and select it.
-You should **not** import the *CLUS_NativeAI.zip* file in the downloads directory.
-Once you are back at the import dialog, ensure that you uncheck the folder "NativeAI_Autonomous.zip_expanded" and leave the "NativeAI_Scripted.zip_expanded\NativeAI_Auto" selected.
+Once you are back at the import dialog, ensure that you uncheck the folder "NativeAI_Scripted.zip_expanded" and leave the "NativeAI_Scripted.zip_expanded\NativeAI_Scripted" selected.
 Refer to the image and once all options are set, select *Finish*.

     ![Import Application Dialog](./assets/L3T3S3-ScriptedImportArchiveDialog.jpg)